 Late Pleistocene-Holocene Stratigraphy of Rock Glacier Debris Mantles, Mt.
 Sopris, Near Aspen

-Emeritus, Department of Geological Sciences
+Peter W. Birkeland, Emeritus, Department of Geological Sciences, University of Colorado

 Abstract: Over 40 years ago I asked Gerry Richmond where I should do Quaternary stratigraphic work in the Colorado mountains.
 He suggested Mt.
-Sopris, so I spend several years pounding rocks and digging soils as I struggled over the unstable, bouldery rock glacier surfaces.
+Sopris, so I spent several years pounding rocks and digging soils as I struggled over the unstable, bouldery rock glacier surfaces.
 I was hoping to emulate his La Sal work by doing all deposits on the mountain (slope deposits, etc.), but decided to concentrate on the rock glaciers.

 My focus was to define mapping units and estimate ages of rock glacier debris mantles.
 Map units were defined using a variety of data: lichens, rock weathering parameters, soils, and the presence of loess.
 The first subdivision of mantles is Pleistocene vs. Holocene, best made with rock weathering, soil, and loess data.
 Within the Holocene, various lichen parameters help delineate three ages of mantles.
 At the time of publication I used ages of other workers elsewhere to estimate these ages for the mantles: Gannett Peak, present to several centuries; Audubon, 1-2 ka; early Neoglacial, 3-5 ka; and Pinedale (includes Younger Dryas), >10 ka.
 These still seem to be adequate ballpark ages.
 Once the rocks hit the surface at the upper end of the rock glacier, most travel piggyback down the valley, picking up lichens and weathering features.
 There was always a debate about the age of the Temple Lake, and years later, Gerry hiked into the Wind Rivers to help sort it out.